krenerd/ultimate-sr/README.md

 When the `down_up` option is `True`, the image will be arbitrarily downsampled and processed through the network.
 For real use cases, the option must be marked `False` for the model to upsample the image.
 ## Pre-trained models and logs

-All our trained models and `tensorboard` logs in the experiment can be downloaded [here](https://drive.google.com/drive/folders/1AmsOyI1hf0jJBY1WvZJIaj1aDobfXM-G?usp=sharing).
-Three trained models are included in the repository in `./weights/*`.
+All our training checkpoints and `tensorboard` logs in the experiment can be downloaded [here](https://drive.google.com/drive/folders/1AmsOyI1hf0jJBY1WvZJIaj1aDobfXM-G?usp=sharing).
+Model `.tb` files can be downloded [here](https://drive.google.com/drive/folders/13WOQc15styMJNfTAmoKASlub5Yd5vebj?usp=sharing), and four trained models are included in the repository in `./weights/*`.

 ## Results